grymmjack/godot-console/README.md

 ## How to use
 1. Load `main.tscn`
 2. Adjust properties of the SCREEN node to suit in the property inspector
-3. In `scripts/main.gd` make sure it extends `TextConsole` that's it.
+3. In `scripts/main.gd` make sure it is TextScreen and extends `AnsiParser` that's it.

 ### How the hell does this work?